|

 the movement of a creatureover by the castle keep caught

-her attention.
-And some instinct told her that whatever it was
+her attention, and some instinct told her that whatever it was

 would disappear if she startled it.
-I must keep very still, she

-is that?
-And for a moment she was completely overcome by fear.
+was completely overcome by fear.

 "What is wrong, melmenya?" asked Legolas, anxiously.

 "Shhhhh!"
-She pressed her hands down on his shoulders
+She pressed her hands down on his

-to keep him still.
+shoulders to keep him still.

 But the creature, striding across the castle ward, had become